-Crowdfunding Concerns for Small Businesses and Entrepreneurs
+Considerations for Small Businesses and Entrepreneurs

-- Don’t discount disclosure.The crowdfunding exemption is only an exemption from securities law registration requirements.
-It does not change the securities law disclosure requirements.
-The requirements of federal and state securities laws regarding disclosures, including disclosures of all material facts and risks to investors, remains in place.
+Don’t discount disclosure.
+Crowdfunding exemptions are only an exemption from securities law registration requirements.
+They do not change the securities law disclosure requirements.
+The requirements of federal and state securities laws regarding disclosures, including disclosures of all material facts and risks to investors, remain in place.

-However, a small business using this exemption still needs legal guidance as to how to comply with the CROWDFUND Act’s requirements as well as the general federal and state securities laws.
-During the time until you can use the crowdfunding exemption, consider speaking with a licensed and experienced securities law attorney to help you in your offering.
+Don’t go it alone.
+The crowdfunding exemption is meant to lower capital-raising costs by exempting capital formation efforts of $1.07 million or less from registration.
+However, a small business using this exemption still needs legal guidance as to how to comply with the requirements as well as the other federal and state securities laws.
+Consider speaking with a licensed and experienced securities law attorney before offering and selling any securities.

-The Bottom Line
+The Bottom Line: